Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Training Details and Hyperparameters

 \subsection{Standard Transformer}

 Our training setup closely mirrors that of \citet{garg2022can}.
-Similar to their setup, we use a curriculum where Details of our architecture are given in Table~\ref{appx.table:gpt.architecture}.
+Similar to their setup, we use a curriculum where we begin training on data with dimensionality of $5$ and gradually increase the dimensionality to $20$ by incrementing it by $1$ every $5$k steps.
+Details of our architecture are given in Table~\ref{appx.table:gpt.architecture}.
 We guve the number of parameters present in various transformer models with different number of layers in Table~\ref{appx.table:number.of.parameters}.
 Important training hyperparameters are mentioned in Table~\ref{appx.table:training.hps}.

 \FloatBarrier